What is Catharsis in Psychology?

 • Venting your feelings is very similar to the modern meaning of catharsis.
 Unfortunately, venting has not been associated with positive outcomes.
 Whether it is vocalizing your feelings or expressing yourself through aggression, venting has not been shown to help.

 • A comparable concept to catharsis is rumination.
 Rumination is when you continuously think about and express your thoughts and emotions.
-Rumination is frequently talked about as a way to cope with anxious thoughts, kindred to emotional processing.
+Rumination is frequently talked about as a way to cope with anxious thoughts, similar to emotional processing.
 Similar to venting, however, rumination does not work in alleviating anxiety.

 • Some people note that the concept of catharsis may give people tacit permission to act inappropriately.
 When a person acts aggressively to express their anger, for example, it can be passed off as catharsis.
 It is important to note that catharsis is never an excuse for inappropriate behavior.
+In fact, cathartic activities can sometimes reinforce negative behaviors if not managed carefully, potentially leading to increased emotional outbursts or harmful habits.

 The Current Role of Catharsis in Psychology

 So, what is the answer?
 It appears that catharsis must spur lasting change in both thoughts and behavior.
 In short, it must trigger personal growth.
-Catharsis, on its own, may provide some insight and initial motivation but it does not appear to last.
+Catharsis, on its own, may provide some insight and initial motivation, but it does not appear to last.
 Regrettably, change can be difficult to accomplish.
 Professional help is sometimes needed if you feel unmotivated to make and sustain the necessary change.
 Catharsis provides a clear jumping-off point.
 It is up to you to land it.

 References